bg-elves/turkstream-bg-roadmap-dkim/README.md

 Yes, that's a problem.
 Other DKIM verification tools and libraries can grab the key from a file, so you could try that ([like this one](https://gist.github.com/stevecheckoway/51e63d4c269bd2be4a50a3b39645a77c)).

-Our script includes a parametrized script, that can handle a manual TXT record, instead of getting the one directly from DNS.
+Our work includes a parametrized lib, that can handle a manual TXT record, instead of getting the one directly from DNS.
 It is demonstrated in the main `verify.js` file.

-But you are more then welcome to try it usind real DNS!
+But you are more then welcome to try it using real DNS!
 What we did instead was set up BIND9 as DNS resolver, then configured a "Response Policy Zone" (RPZ) with this one record changed.
 This means that we'll provide live resolution for any other names, but overwrite the correct response (of "not found") with the old key that we retrieved.